NemoAlex/glutton/README.md

 npm run dev
 ```

+## Contribution

-Right now this project is really simple and crude.
-But if you like to improve it with me, PRs are always welcome.
+If you like to improve it with me, PRs are always welcome.